zourtney/mobilemiles/README.md

 * NodeJS (for compiling/minifying jQuery)
 * Web server with PHP (LAMP stack is my preferred method)
 * [Zend Framework](http://framework.zend.com/download/current/) ([Gdata API](http://framework.zend.com/download/webservices) is sufficient for everything *except* OAuth integration)
+* Java runtime (to run a min release)
 * Create `scripts/oauth_secret.php` with the following `define`s, filling in the secret information in `[]` brackets:
   * `define('OAUTH_COOKIE_EXPIRATION', 60 * 60 * 24 * 30); /* 30 days */`
   * `define('OAUTH_CONSUMER_KEY', '[your oauth url]');`
   * `define('OAUTH_SECRET', '[your oauth secret]');`

+To compile a release version from scratch:

+1. `git clone git://github.com/zourtney/mobilemiles.git`
+2. `git submodule init`
+3. `git submodule update`
+4. `make`
+5. Deployable contents are under `release/`
+6. Add your custom `scripts/oauth_secret.php` (see above)
+7. Make any change (such as enabling min-release) in `scripts/globals.php`

 ##The future (and the present)
 I plan to keep this project active so long as I am buying gasoline (read: indefinitely).
 There are a number of improvements I would like to explore, including geo-location, native app development, and/or HTML5 app deployment.
 The code is currently "beta".
 I am testing it in real life and things will inevitably break.
 Please submit all suggestions and bug reports on [github](http://github.com/zourtney/mobilemiles/issues) or to me at zourtney@randomland.net.
 Enjoy!